DrWarpMan/steam-hour-booster/README.md

 You can add as many accounts as you want.

-The `games` array contains the IDs of the games you want to farm hours for.\
+The `games` array contains the IDs of the games you want to farm hours for.
 Game IDs can be found on [SteamDB](https://steamdb.info/).\
 I believe the maximum amount of games you can play at once on a single account is **32**.

 You can also add `"online": true` to make the account appear online & in-game while farming hours.
 This is disabled by default.

 ## Environment variables
 You can provide a `.env` file to configure environment variables.
-You probably won't need to modify these anyway.
+You probably won't need to modify these.

 Copy the template:
 ```bash